 top of page

 Essay 1: What makes you feel alive when you are doing it, and why?
-(300 words maximum)
+(1-2 minute video submission)

 Essay 1

+While a different delivery format than last year (video submission vs. an essay), the approach candidates take to this essay can be similar to prior years.
 Similar to Stanford’s essay 1, the key to making this a great essay is answering the “why” to whatever topic you choose.
-This will be hard given the tight word limit, so choose a topic that doesn’t require much explaining about what it is.
-If you cannot explain what makes you feel alive in 50 words or less, consider another topic.
+This will be hard given the tight time limit, so choose a topic that doesn’t require much explaining about what it is.
+If you cannot explain what makes you feel alive in 10-15 seconds or less, consider another topic.
 Also, be honest about what makes you feel alive, rather than choosing something that sounds "cool".
 Your authentic passion for what makes you come alive will be easier to convey if it is actually true!

 When explaining why your activity makes you feel alive, bring the reader into your story by referencing the five senses; it will help your explanation be more memorable for the reader.
 Also try to weave in how the “why” helps you with other successes in your life.
 Has your activity helped you build key relationships you discuss elsewhere in your application?
 Given you the courage to start a business or negotiate for more responsibility at work?
 Something else?